 N.B.
 As of June 1, 2022, the Italian government is no longer requiring a green pass for entry into the country.
 The domestic green pass requirement expired May 1, 2022.

 One of the biggest questions on the minds of those traveling to Italy is how to get a green pass for travel in Italy.

-As of August 6, 2021, the Italian government requires a green pass, also known as a certificato verde, for many activities, including:
+On August 6, 2021, the Italian government implemented a green pass, also known as a certificazione verde, for many activities, including: